CalCOFI Data Workflow Plan

 • Add bottle data to EMoF extension

-10.3 Phase 3: Working DuckLake
+12.3 Phase 3: Working DuckLake ✅ COMPLETE (2026-02-05)

 Goal: Implement Working DuckLake with provenance tracking

-1. Set up Working DuckLake catalog
+1. Working DuckLake functions implemented

-• get_working_ducklake(): Connect to internal database
+• get_working_ducklake(): Connect to Working DuckLake (GCS-backed)

-• ingest_to_working(): Ingest with provenance
+• ingest_to_working(): Ingest with provenance columns

-• add_provenance_columns(): Helper for provenance
+• add_provenance_columns(): Helper for _source_file, _source_row, _source_uuid, _ingested_at

-10.4 Phase 4: Frozen DuckLake
+12.4 Phase 4: Frozen DuckLake ✅ COMPLETE (2026-02-05)

 Goal: Implement Frozen DuckLake for public releases